 An increasing number of fintech-supporting programmes have a gender focus.
 For example, ‘Reaching Financial Equality For Women’, a report published in March 2021 by organisations including UN agencies and World Bank, is built around a 10-point ‘action plan’ for governments and businesses to help economies and societies to recover from Covid-19.
 It aims to boost women’s digital financial inclusion and ultimately to ‘end the continued economic exclusion of half the world’s population and to build more resilient economies’.

 Separately, as the climate emergency becomes more urgent and the world becomes more digital, fintech solutions are gaining traction.

-At a global level, green finance is among six priorities in the Bank for International Settlements (BIS) Innovation Hub’s work programme for 2021-2022.
+At a global level, green finance is one of six priorities in the Bank for International Settlements (BIS) Innovation Hub’s 2022 work programme.

-Specific initiatives/ projects include: the BIS Innovation Hub and Banca d’Italia (Bank of Italy) running the ‘G20 TechSprint 2021’ to highlight the potential for technology to tackle challenges in green and sustainable finance; the ‘Monetary Authority of Singapore making ‘Harnessing Technology to Power Green Finance’ the theme of 2021’s ‘Global FinTech Hackcelerator’; and the BIS Innovation Hub and Hong Kong Monetary Authority partnering six companies as part of a project to build prototype digital infrastructure that can ‘enable green investments and help issuers and governments to meet environmental and sustainability goals’ (‘Project Genesis’ – announced in August 2021).
+Specific initiatives/ projects include: the BIS Innovation Hub and Banca d’Italia (Bank of Italy) running the ‘G20 TechSprint 2021’ to highlight the potential for technology to tackle challenges in green and sustainable finance; the ‘Monetary Authority of Singapore making ‘Harnessing Technology to Power Green Finance’ the theme of 2021’s ‘Global FinTech Hackcelerator’; and the BIS Innovation Hub and Hong Kong Monetary Authority (alongside private companies) completing two prototype blockchain platforms for green bond tokenisation in ‘Project Genesis’.